10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Delivered: 2016

 The Dilbar is a triumph of interior volume and luxury.
 While shorter than the Azzam, it holds the record for the largest yacht by gross tonnage at 15,917 GT, offering unprecedented living areas and entertainment zones.
 Its notable features include a 25-meter swimming pool (the largest on any yacht) and dual helicopter hangars.
-The vessel's stunning interior, with its white marble and rich textiles, is a masterpiece of bespoke design.
+The ship's stunning interior, with its white marble and rich textiles, is a masterpiece of bespoke design.
 In recent years, the yacht has been at the centre of international headlines due to geopolitical tensions and sanctions, raising questions about how political events affect the valuation, insurance, and legal status of luxury maritime assets.

-#5.
 Sailing Yacht A - $578 Million

 Owner: Andrey Melnichenko (Russian Industrialist)